 Paid strategy.
 Considering the visibility of business posts is very small compared to the posts of friends and family, you'll need to be boosting posts to ensure they're seen.
 Determine a budget and how that will be split.
 E.g. if a goal is to grow the number of followers, then you'll need to be boosting a generic post that introduces your brand to the right audience.
 In addition, another goal may be to encourage people into a bar on a Tuesday night for $1 chicken wings, so budget will need to be allocated to posts that have that messaging

 Pre-launch: Will you be posting pre-launch and if so, for what time frame?
 If you do this, make sure you're releasing content in line with the PR timings and not before.
 How much content do you have to share and how often will you post?
 Is it better to share on stories, which are more informal, or the feed?
 Use this time to encourage newsletter sign-ups to build your database.
 Don't bore your followers.
 If you don't have engaging, interesting content to post pre-launch, don't bother

 Launch onwards: will you post once a day, three times a week etc. And what time of day is best for your target audience engagement?
 Are there key campaign/business timings you need to factor into your content calendar?

-Listen to the full episode for more tips and insight on creating social media channels
+Listen to the full episode on The PR Pod podcast for more tips and insight on creating a social media strategy You'll also find this episode on your fave podcast players, just search "The PR Pod".